martin-garaj/martin-garaj.github.io/_portfolio/portfolio-5.md

 collection: portfolio
 ---

-A well curated dataset of more than 2804 I-V characteristics of PV cells in reference and degraded state (cracks, interconnect failures and polarized/shunt Potential-Induced-Degradation).
+A well curated dataset of more than **900** unique I-V characteristics (accompanied by Electroluminecsent images) of PV cells in reference and degraded state (cracks, interconnect failures and polarized/shunt Potential-Induced-Degradation).
 The dataset is available through [Mendeley Data](https://data.mendeley.com/datasets/vxj8bkkfkg).

 The following figure illustrates the cross-section of manufactured single-cell laminates:
 ![Dataset_IV_EL_samples](/images/Dataset_IV_EL_samples.png)